techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

     - reaching other Teams users with reverse number lookup against Microsoft Entra ID Contacts.
 A dialed number will still be processed by SBA and routed over PSTN.

 - If the tenant is using Continuous Access Evaluation (CAE) tokens, the SBA will be operational only for about 30 minutes, due to the nature of continuous access evaluation.
-An alternative would be to dissable CAE for the tenant.
+An alternative would be to disable CAE for the tenant.

 - When you add new Survivable Branch Appliances, it might take time before you can use them in Survivable Branch Appliance policies.